 If you’re a first time home buyer, buying a home is likely to be the biggest single purchase you’ve ever made.
-It’s a big deal and can be stressful and overwhelming, but by knowing what’s involved in the process, you’ll feel confident as you move through the motions from inspecting properties to signing a contract and getting the keys.
+It’s a big deal and can be stressful and overwhelming.
+Knowing what’s involved in the process, will make you feel confident as you move through the motions from inspecting properties to signing a contract and receiving the keys.

 You’ve found the one, now what?

-When you’ve found a home for sale you’re ready to make an offer on, its time to review the contract of sale.
+When you’ve found a home for sale you’re ready to make an offer on, it's time to review the contract of sale.
 The person selling the property must have a contract of sale prepared and available for inspection for potential buyers.
 You’ll possibly find a few copies of these on the kitchen bench or other obvious places within the property.
 If none are readily available, ask the real estate agent for a copy.
-Once you obtain a copy, take it to your solicitor who will review it closely with you before signing to ensure it’s acceptable.
+Once you obtain a copy, take it to your solicitor.
+They'll review it closely with you before signing to ensure it’s acceptable.
 Next we’ll talk about making an offer.
-Keep in mind that having pre-approval for a home loan is a good idea before making offers, to ensure you know exactly how much you can borrow, which will allow you to make a realistic offer on properties.
+Keep in mind that having pre-approval for a home loan is ideal before making offers, to ensure you know exactly how much you can afford to borrow.
+You'll be able to make a realistic offer on the property.
 Pre-approval also streamlines the process of finalising your finance before making an offer.

 Making an offer